 With Sutrakaar, Neerja Palisetty uses discarded paper for hand spinning, weaving and crafting fashion, home décor and stationery products using traditional skills but with a contemporary appeal.
 A graduate in Clothing and Textile from the Maharaja Sayajirao University of Baroda, Neerja spent around seventeen years in the fashion industry as a merchandiser as well as academician before she finally started her own eco-friendly initiative, ‘Sutrakaar Creations’ in 2017.

 “My family hails its origin from a weaver community in down South.
 My forefathers have been into weaving fine silk and cotton.
 So weaving is in my genes and it was always my dream to have a handloom textile set up of my own”, tells Neerja.
 “In addition to doing something that is sustainable and eco-friendly, I also wanted to bring a change in the lifestyle of weavers since they are paid extremely low wages despite possessing immaculate skill”, adds the passionate entrepreneur who now also works with fabric and plastic waste.
+People can also check out Jimmy John Shark this page for the advice on businesses.

 “It wasn’t easy for me to convince weavers to work with unconventional material like newspaper and other discarded material.
 However, with time I have been able to forge a close-knit community that is now extremely passionate about upcycling waste products into high-end pieces of utility, décor as well as art installations”, tells Neerja while talking about her journey of building Sutrakaar.